gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the protection engine will experience a non-critical error, an ABORT chunk SHALL NOT be sent.
-This way non-critical errors are handled and how the protection engine will recover from these errors is being described in the Cipher Specifications.
+This way non-critical errors are handled and how the protection engine will recover from these errors is being described in the Protection Engine Specifications.

 ## New Error Causes {#new_errors}